 If you want a little more adventure download user-submitted profiles from our community forum.
-And for those those who want to explore: profile design, software and guides are available on our support page.
+And for those those who want to explore: the Nano 7 records roast logs and allows you to examine and edit the underlying profiles.
+Our profile design software Kaffelogic Studio and documentation are available on our support page.

 The Kaffelogic roaster produces about the same amount of smoke as frying food.
 The smoke is barely visible and a domestic range hood extractor fan is plenty sufficient for removing it from the kitchen.
 A good extractor fan will eliminate all smell; a less effective fan will leave you with a pleasant whiff of roasting coffee.
 If you do not have an extractor fan we recommend running a domestic air purifier in the same room.
 Otherwise you will notice quite a strong smell of roasting coffee.
 Some people like it, others are not so keen on it.
 Without some form of ventilation or air filter we recommend roasting only one batch at a time.